-62-15-9.
-Board of trustees; suits.
+New Mexico Statutes > Chapter 62 > Article 15 > § 62-15-9 - Board of trustees; suits

 A. The business and affairs of a cooperative shall be managed by a board of not less than five trustees, each of whom shall be a member of the cooperative or of another cooperative which shall be a member thereof.
-The bylaws shall prescribe the number of trustees, the terms of the trustees and the manner of their election by the members, their qualifications, other than those provided for in the Rural Electric Cooperative Act [62-15-1 NMSA 1978], the manner of holding meetings of the board of trustees and of the election of successors to trustees who resign, die or otherwise are incapable of acting.
+The bylaws shall prescribe the number of trustees, the terms of the trustees and the manner of their election by the members, their qualifications, other than those provided for in the Rural Electric Cooperative Act [62-15-1] NMSA 1978], the manner of holding meetings of the board of trustees and of the election of successors to trustees who resign, die or otherwise are incapable of acting.
 The bylaws may provide for the removal of trustees from office and for the election of their successors and for the classification of trustees by terms of office.
 Without approval of the members, trustees shall not receive any salaries for their services as trustees and, except in emergencies, shall not be employed by the cooperative in any capacity involving compensation.
-The bylaws may, however, provide that a fixed per diem fee and advancement, reimbursement or a per diem amount in lieu of reasonably incurred expenses may be allowed to each trustee for attendance at each meeting of the board of trustees and of a committee thereof and for the performance of other cooperative business when such has had prior approval of the board of trustees.
+The bylaws may, however, provide that a fixed per diem fee and advancement, reimbursement or a per diem amount in lieu of reasonably incurred expenses may be allowed to each trustee for attendance at each meeting of the board of trustees.